If you’re passionate about taking action for positive change, you’ll have many opportunities at St. Edward’s.

 The Equity and Justice Council (EJC) is a student organization sponsored by Student Diversity and Inclusion that hosts events and discussions on campus around identity and equality, and action-oriented allyship.
 Last year’s events and webinars included the First-Gen Summit, We Dream Concert, Women in the Workplace, and Breaking Down the Black Lives Matter Movement.
 Play a role in supporting social justice and making a difference.
 Get involved with EJC, and make your voice heard!

 Every year, St. Edward’s chooses a Common Theme that guides programming and discussions across campus.
 Incoming students discuss the theme in their Freshman Seminar and attend events related to the theme.
-For Fall 2021 we’re excited that our community is reading Stamped: Racism, Antiracism, and You by Jason Reynolds and Ibram X. Kendi.
-Reynolds is speaking to campus in September.
-See an overview of his book and his video message about being an anti-racist.
+For Fall 2022, we're excited that our community is reading the #1 New York Times bestseller How The Word is Passed by Clint Smith, which explores the history of slavery across America.
+Smith goes on a journey throughout the United States, providing readers with an understanding of how deeply slavery and its legacy continue to shape American life.

 Honoring All Faiths